sustainablelab/handmade/doc/001-tools.md

   compiler, I can go back to using Cygwin -- there is no reason to work from within a MinGW shell, I'm not using any of its tools anymore.
+- Somehow MinGW has `<windows.h>`, but in VisualStudio it's another 3GB module to install...